zoglo/Choices/README.md

 **Type:** `String/Function` **Default:** `No choices to choose from`

-**Input types affected:** `select-multiple`
+**Input types affected:** `select-multiple`, `select-one`

-**Usage:** The text that is shown when a user has selected all possible choices.
+**Usage:** The text that is shown when a user has selected all possible choices, or no choices exist.
 Optionally pass a function returning a string.

 ### itemSelectText